mfkhan267/jenkins_on_azure2024/deploy_webapp.md

 ![image](https://github.com/mfkhan267/jenkins_on_azure2024/assets/77663612/23fb922a-3770-4845-8642-f7b5663cc2a4)

-To deploy a Java web app to Azure, you can use Azure CLI in a Jenkins Pipeline.
-In this tutorial, you do the following tasks:
+In this tutorial you will learn to deploy a Java NodeJS web app to Azure, with the Azure CLI in a Jenkins Pipeline.

+Here are quick steps that we shall follow:

-> * Create a Jenkins VM
+> * Create a Jenkins VM (Part 1)
-> * Configure Jenkins
+> * Create an Azure Service Principal
 > * Create an Azure container registry
 > * Create a Web App in Azure
+> * Configure Jenkins to managed your Credentials
 > * Prepare your GitHub repository with the App Code
 > * Create your Jenkins pipeline
 > * Run the pipeline and verify the web app